arckadious/fizzbuzz/README.md

 Gin Framework log each request sent to fizzbuzz API.

-> gin.log logs are available only for localhost environment.
+> gin.log logs are available only for localhost environment purposes.

 - Example :
 ````log